Mod5ied/workmotion/README.md

 ## Tough Decisions made during Development:

-- The use of Tailwindcss: I understand most engineers have reservations when it comes to using CSS frameworks, I do too, but having such less time, I had to make a tough decision.
-But I would love to discuss with my team on their preferences so as to have a good understanding of our workflow patterns and avoid friction.
+- The use of Tailwindcss and MUI: I understand most engineers have reservations when it comes to using CSS frameworks, I do too, but having less time, I had to make a tough decision.
+But I encourage a discussion team on their preferences so as to have a good understanding of our workflow patterns and avoid friction.
 - Due to the time constraint, I delegated more time to logic and pleasing typescript😄, hence made a quite interesting but overall good shifted-replica of the [provided picture](which had pointed edges), but I opted for a rounded edge since they were faster to create, and had a more subtle design for a "Simple UI".
 But I believe I can do better with more time.